dltmjk/ellul/content/zettelkasten/literature notes/Honour/Haskell.TheWasteBooks.md

 	2. *instruments that interact with the world* & *instruments that model the world*
 		1. This distinction arose in the 17th century "the trend-setting differentiation between “mathematical” and “philosophical” instruments emerged (see for example Shapin 2006, Benett 2011, Warner 1990 and 1994, van Helden 1983 and 1994)."
 (Kletzl/Neges Dis. pg.108)
 		2. The line between both is blurred
-			1. "First, as has been pointed out by many scholars, this distinc- tion primarily mirrored a newly-emerging social boundary, but it does not have much to do with underlying epistemic principles.
+			1. "First, as has been pointed out by many scholars, this distinction primarily mirrored a newly-emerging social boundary, but it does not have much to do with underlying epistemic principles.
 The same functions of instruments, like the possibility to perform different kinds of measurements, could be regarded as part of a philosophical as well as of a mathematical instrument, dependent on who used the instrument and in what context (see van Helden 1983, 65)."
 			2. In our later discussion of DNNs we will find that certain uses of DNNs could fit into either category
 			3. Why is this spiel still important?
 					1. The types of ways these two instrument types are reliable differ.
+					2. *instruments that interact with the world* intervene with the world in some way by exploiting a causal pathway.
+Hacking (1983 [[The Scientific Use of Technological Instruments]] pg.
+62)
+						1. "As has been indicated in the former section, a phenomenon is estab- lished through the entangled activities of materially producing it and forming a theoretical concept.
+Next, scientists aim to reproduce or manipulate the phenomenon through interventions with instruments and experimental set-ups, which enable investigation, but at the same time generate and shape the phenomenon"
+						2. "Any test of theory is related to apparatus that has evolved in conjunction with it – and in conjunction with modes of data analysis."
+						3. Is the problem with DNNs that it doesn't evolve around a theory?
 	3. We can justify the OUTPUT of instruments if they are reliable.
+		1. How do we justify the results of a scientific instrument?
+			1. Franklin Epistemology of the experiment.
+(1986, 2002, 2005) [[The Scientific Use of Technological Instruments]] pg.
+64
-		1. How do these two instruments differ in their reliability
+		2. How do these two instruments differ in their reliability
 			1. Consistently exploiting causal pathway vs acting analogously to the world
 3. What is the function of instruments?
-	1. Another example that is worked out in much detail is Michael Heidelberger’s discussion of four different roles that instruments can play in experimental setups (see Heidelberger 2003, 146ff).
+	1. Another example that is worked out in much detail is Michael Heidelberger’s discussion of four different things that instruments can do in experimental setups (see Heidelberger 2003, 146ff).
 (Kletzl Diss pg.
 109)
 		1. Producing phenomena (Microscopes, telescopes, air pumps)
 			1. Also splitting up phenomena into small parts (e.g. spectrometer)
 		2. Making phenomena behave in certain ways